t3hmun/GratuitousGit/README.md

 Edit the delay times to suit your purposes.

 Edit `x.txt` inserting you username, password, host and repo.
-Altenatively hardcode the value into the script
+Alternatively hardcode the value into the script

-Start the script in a console (if you want to run the script hidden then you must edit the puse bit of the  script).
+Start the script in a console (if you want to run the script hidden then you must edit the pause bit of the script).

 ### Running
 If the repository is not already on the `ac_branch` the script will pause and ask permission to change branch.
 The script will remain pause untill given permission.

 Checking out another branch will cause the script to automatically pause.
 This is intended as a way to allow manual work to be done on the repository.
-The scritp will not resume untill it is told to.
+The script will not resume until it is told to.
 I tend to `merge --no-ff` on to my master branch when creating properly named commits.

 ## Current Status
 Timer based commit and push working (03/07/2015)